pollenflug-ship-it/Trisonica_Datalogger_Linux/README.md

 - Filters out error values (-99.50, -99.70)
 - Tracks sensor health and data quality
 - Errors are noted in the Stats file generated after each measurement
+- Most errors occured due to loose wires so fixing them securely is important

 ## Platform Support